mdmtk/docs/edge/source/guide/about.md

 * MX
 	* Version 4.4

 >**Note:** Certain features may not be supported on certain devices.
-For more information on which featurs are supported on which device, please see the Feature Compatibility sections on the Feature Type pages in the Feature Type reference.
+For more information on which features are supported on which device, please see the Feature Compatibility sections on the Feature Type pages in the Feature Type reference.